yasaichi/sass-var/README.md

 4. [Send us a pull request](https://help.github.com/articles/about-pull-requests/)

 ## License
-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The library is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).